JeffersonGibin/visor-challenge/README.md

 ### What it needs to do:
 - write messages;
--send messages;
+- send messages;
+- receive answer
--receive answer messages every time a message is sent.
+- messages every time a message is sent.

 **Note:** The complexity of the development is up to the developer's capabilities and knowledge.
 The way the challenge is tackled will determine the participant's level and role.